evanmayer/hotspot/HOWTO.md

 If they are not already attached, the cable drums should be fixed to the 5 mm stepper motor shaft via one M3 setscrew.

-The screws mate to brass threaded inserts that are hot-pressed into the PETG plastic spools.
+The screws mate to steel threaded inserts that are pressed into the PETG plastic spools.

 The fishing line is affixed to the each spool by wrapping it around the setscrew and screwing it in to the threaded recess on the spool circumference.